Zane-dev16/FashionMNIST-NN-Optimization/README.md

 # FashionMNIST-NN-Optimization

-Optimization of Fashion MNIST Classification using Keras: Implementing Neural Networks, Hyperparameter Tuning with Keras Tuner, and Results Analysis with TensorBoard.
+## Overview

+This repository focuses on optimizing the classification of the Fashion MNIST dataset using neural networks.
+The project involves:

+- Creating neural networks using the Keras API in three different ways.
+- Tuning hyperparameters with Keras Tuner.
+- Analyzing results using TensorBoard.